-A/B Testing, also known as Split Testing, is a method of comparing two variants of the same communication to determine which one performs better towards your business goals.
+How to incorporate A/B tests into everyday campaign optimisation, also known as Split Testing, is a method of comparing two variants of the same communication to determine which one performs better towards your business goals.

 You can test almost everything following this methodology.
 From Names, From and Reply To Addresses, Subject Lines or anything within the actual content.
 Each of these tests will have a higher impact on different metrics (open, click, conversion rates).